malmanigit/muSim/docs/source/training_specs.rst

 **model**

-The neural network model to use in the agent, can be ['rnn', 'gru']
+The neural network model to use in the muSim controller, can be ['rnn', 'gru']

 **hidden_size**

-The number of hidden units in the layers of the agent's neural network
+The number of hidden units in the RNN/Feedforward layers of the muSim controller

 **mode**

 The mode of simulation can be [train, test, SFE, sensory_pert, neural_pert, musculo_properties]

+Use 'train' for training and 'test' for testing the trained controller

+(Remaining parameters are discussed in the perturbation modules section).

 **RL_algorithm = 'SAC'**